 The Library at Carleton University invites applications from qualified

-Library.
-The incumbent works in close collaboration with department heads,
+The incumbent works in close collaboration with library colleagues, campus

 Applicants must have an undergraduate degree plus a Master's degree in Library

-and Information Science from an accredited library school or equivalent and at
+and Information Science from an accredited library school; in addition, formal

 In addition, applicants must have:

 * In-depth knowledge and experience of web design, usability and accessibility standards, use case development and testing practices, including demonstrated abilities with scripting and web programming;

 * Understanding of technical, procedural and policy issues surrounding information architecture, interface design, web communications, emerging technologies and social software in the academic environment;